 She roared with laughter and pointed towards the floor with a fork.
 'Giù.
 In the flat downstairs.
 We've just had it fixed.
 You can move in there.
 Into our palazzo.'

-when none really exists: the word palazzo needs some explanation.
+a foreign language when none really exists: the word palazzo needs

-at in Florence or Venice or Rome, the noble building which had artisans'
+that tourists gawp at in Florence or Venice or Rome, the noble building

-workshops on the ground floor, the great family's apartments on the
+which had artisans' workshops on the ground floor, the great family's

-piano nobile, and above that, in a warren of further rooms and floors,
+apartments on the piano nobile, and above that, in a warren of further

-of trades may be pursued.
-In spirit, if not in superficial appearance,
+and a multitude of trades may be pursued.
+In spirit, if not in superficial

-it is a thing far removed from mere 'block of flats'.
-It was thus
+appearance, it is a thing far removed from mere 'block of flats'.

-with the Palazzo Doria in Rome and the Palazzo Medici-Riccardi in
+It was thus with the Palazzo Doria in Rome and the Palazzo Medici-Riccardi

 floor a diminutive grocery store and a motorcycle repair shop, on